RideshareKC program sees renewed interest as gas prices skyrocket

 RideKC said it’s still a little early to give any estimates, but said it knows it will see more people turning to public transportation to get around town.

-RideKC is adding a few new routes in the near future and is also expanding Flex and JoCo ride services to help provide reasonable transportation options to those who need them.
+RideKC is adding a few new routes in the near future and is also expanding Flex and Johnson County ride services to help provide reasonable transportation options to those who need them.

 📲 Download the FOX4 News app to stay updated on the go.